JR-378/SeAMK-IoTTi-ThingsBoard/README.md

 ## Quick instructions - Live Demo

-1. Add your live demo device authentication token to username variable under ThingsBoard login details in Arduino_Mega-Thingsboard-MQTT.ino
+1. Add your live demo device authentication token to username variable under ThingsBoard login details in Thingsboard-MQTT.ino
 ```C
 const char* username = "XXXXXXXXXXXXXXXXXX";   // Authentication token here
 ```
-2. Upload the Arduino_Mega-Thingsboard-MQTT.ino to your board
+2. Upload the Thingsboard-MQTT.ino to your board
 3. Check that the data is sent to the live demo, at your device's LATEST TELEMETRY tab at http://demo.thingsboard.io

 ## Quick instructions - Sockets